pk-droid-lab/kink-ideas/README.md

 * Sub watches domme play with a vibrator or anchored dildo, instructed to watch and take notes on how to pleasure
 * Cuckolding scene shot from the closet
 * Pussy worship
 * Sub wears multiple condoms to reduce sensitivity for sex with no stimulation.
 Or numbing cream and condoms.
+Sub is not allowed to pump.
+* Sub wears a cock sheath extender for sex
 * Show the process of your sub helping you get ready for your bull
 * Oral sex cleaning domme up after bull has finished inside her
 * Discuss upcoming dates with bulls